Company Alignment: The CEO's Roadmap to Business Alignment

 Company Alignment: Visualize Your Strategy and Execution

-Creating a strategy that’s aligned to your Core Purpose and Values is only half the battle… you must also execute that strategy.
+Creating a strategy aligned with your Core Purpose and Values is only half the battle… you must also execute that strategy.
 According to Trevor and Varcoe, "It is a reckless leadership team that commits to a business strategy without knowing whether they can achieve it.”
-You have to be able to align the energy of your team and the capabilities, systems, and processes of your organization so that everyone is rowing in the same direction and focused on executing toward your strategic goals, and create a culture of transparency.
+You have to align your team's energy and your organization's capabilities, systems, and processes so that everyone is rowing in the same direction and focused on executing your strategic goals and creating a culture of transparency.

 Company Alignment: Intentionally Structure the Right Culture and Hire the Right People

-You must have the right values, beliefs and attitudes in place to cultivate alignment.
+You must have the correct values, beliefs, and attitudes to cultivate alignment.
 Having an environment where people are transparent about their goals and willing to work hard to move the company forward doesn’t happen by accident.
-You have to strategically design the culture you want - one where alignment can thrive.
+You must strategically design the culture you want - one where alignment can thrive.
 According to Forbes, "Leaders must create experiences that enforce cultural beliefs.
-And those beliefs must lead team members to proactively take decisive action to achieve specific results.”
-In order to do this, you must intentionally hire people who are naturally aligned to your Core Values and compelled by your Core Purpose.
-You also need to align team members' skills and strengths to each particular role so that you get the right people in the right seats.
+And those beliefs must lead team members to take decisive action to achieve specific results proactively.”
+In order to do this, you must intentionally hire people who are naturally aligned with your Core Values and compelled by your Core Purpose.
+You also need to align team members' skills and strengths to each particular role to get the right people in the right seats.

 A powerful tool that can help you ensure alignment in the hiring process is a Job Scorecard.
-If you create a Job Scorecard for each position as you fill it, you can also use that Job Scorecard to help the person in the role stay aligned to the purpose of their position, their key responsibilities, and the results expected of them in their job.
+Create a Job Scorecard for each position as you fill it.
+You can also use that Job Scorecard to help the person in the role stay aligned with the purpose of their position, their key responsibilities, and the expected results.

 Download Rhythm for OKRs: Simplify Your OKR Process